 () Recommended heating area and maximum burn time may vary subject to location in home, chimney draft,heat loss factors, climate, fuel type and other variables.
 The recommended heated area for a given appliance is defined by the manufacturer as its capacity to maintain a minimum acceptable temperature in the designated area in case of a power failure.

-(2) The maximum heat output (dry cordwood) is based on a loading density varying between 15 lb/ft³ and 20 lb/ft³.
-Other performances are based on a fuel load prescribed by the standard.
+(2) The maximum heat output (dry cordwood) is based on a loading density varying between 15 lb/ft³ and 20 lb/ft³ and reloading intervals ranging from 60 to 120 minutes.
+Other performances are based on a fuel load prescribed by the standard without any reloading between start and finish.
 The specified loading density varies between 7 lb/ft³ and 12 lb/ft³.
 The moisture content is between 19% and 25%.

 (3) As measured per CSA B415.1-10 stack loss method.

 (4) Higher Heating Value of the fuel.